Informed Consent Overview

 - Decreases in expected benefit are identified

-Procedures for Reconsenting Subjects Already Enrolled in a Study
+Procedures for "Reconsenting" Subjects Already Enrolled in a Study

-Verbal notification is acceptable for minor changes, unless the sponsor or the SFVAMC require or you as the investigator want that all subjects be notified in writing and sign a Consent Form Addendum for all changes.
+Verbal notification is acceptable for minor changes, unless the sponsor or the SFVAHCS require or you as the investigator want that all subjects be notified in writing and sign a Consent Form Addendum for all changes.
 Document in the subject’s research record after this verbal notification that you have had a consent discussion.

 Minor changes are changes that decrease the subject burden or risks related to the study or have no impact on the risks/benefit profile of the study.
 For example, if you decrease the number of blood draws or office visits, or you make minor changes to the sample size, or you change some of the questions in the questionnaire or add a brief new questionnaire.